shopware5/shopware/UPGRADE-5.5.md

 * Changed `mediaselectionfield` to work also with enabled translation in tabs
 * Changed RSS templates to contain correct language code
 * Changed BatchProcess to fix an issue with `removeString` operator
+* Changed the handling of custom-page attributes translations

 ### Deprecations